Skip to main content

 ECON 202.
 Principles of Macroeconomics.
 3 Credits.

 Nature, method, and scope of economic analysis: aggregate levels of income and employment, inflation, monetary and fiscal policy, the role of the U.S. economy as part of a world economic system.
 Prerequisite: ECON 201.
-F,S.
+F,S,SS.

 ECON 303.
 Money and Banking.
 3 Credits.